-- 1 Click the DHCP (OES Linux) tab of the Java Management Console. - 2 Create a Service "To create a service" on page 82.
+- 1 Click the DHCP (OES Linux) tab of the Java Management Console. - 2 Create a Service "To create a service" on page 84.
 For example, myService1.
 Assign the service to one of the two DHCP servers in the tree. - 3 Create a second Service.
 For example, myService2.
-Assign the service to the second DHCP server in the tree. - 4 Create two identical subnets (one for each Service) "To create a Subnet" on page 84.
-When you create a subnet, a drop-down menu allows you to select the service to be assigned to the each subnet. - 5 Create two identical pools (one under each Subnet) "To create a Pool" on page 84.
+Assign the service to the second DHCP server in the tree. - 4 Create two identical subnets (one for each Service) "To create a Subnet" on page 86.
+When you create a subnet, a drop-down menu allows you to select the service to be assigned to the each subnet. - 5 Create two identical pools (one under each Subnet) "To create a Pool" on page 86.
 When creating the pool, select the appropriate service. - 6 Create a Failover object under each service.
-The name of the Failover object under each service must be identical.
-For example, if a failover object named FailOver1 is created under service DHCPService1, then under DHCPService2, the failover object created should also be named as FailOver1.
-If the failover object names are not identical, DHCP server will fail to start.
+Maintain the same naming convention for ease.
+When creating the Failover objects, configure both the Failover objects to be identical (especially when specifying the primary and secondary servers).